The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

 This subsection is devoted to describing the extent to which the Casson-Sullivan invariant depends on the choice of a (formal) smooth structure.
 We will begin by giving a different definition for the Casson-Sullivan invariant which more naturally exhibits it as an element of $H^3(X,\partial X;\Z/2)$.

-Let $f\colon X\to X'$ be a homeomorphism and let $X$ be a smoothable $4$-manifold with boundary $\partial X$.
-For any choice of lifts $\tau_X$, $\tau_{X'}$ of the topological tangent bundles $t_X$, $t_{X'}$ we have the following (very non-commutative) diagram, augmented from \Cref{dia:ks_def}.
+Let $f\colon X\to X'$ be a homeomorphism and let $X$ be a (formally) smoothable $4$-manifold with smooth boundary $\partial X$ (endow $\partial X'$ with a smooth structure using $f$).
+For any choice of lifts $\tau_X$, $\tau_{X'}$ of the topological tangent bundles $t_X$, $t_{X'}$ we have the following (very non-commutative) diagram, augmented from \zcref{dia:ks_def}.

 We will now work to define $\delta(f,\tau_X,\tau_{X'})$ in the diagram, but roughly one should think of it as the `difference' between the lifts $\tau_X$ and $f^*(\tau_{X'})$.
 First, note that we have an action of $[X,\partial X;\TOP\!/\!\tO]$ on homotopy classes of lifts of the stable tangent microbundle to $\BO$, defined using the $H$-space structure on $\BO$ which we will denote by the symbol $\oplus$.